Evaluation of Microfluidics Reactor Technology on the Kinetics of Virus Inactivation – Biotechnology and Bioengineering

 Mark R. Bailey, Dayue Chen, Warren R. Emery, Peter K. Lambooy, Juliana Nolting, Michelle T. Quertinmont, Parviz A. Shamluo Bioprocess Research and Development, Lilly Research Labs, Eli Lilly & Co, Indianapolis, Indiana, USA

-In this paper, the Africa system is used to evaluate the impact of temperature on the kinetics of virus inactivation and protein product degradation in the manufacture of therapeutic proteins.
+In this paper, the Africa system (now replaced by the Asia system) is used to evaluate the impact of temperature on the kinetics of virus inactivation and protein product degradation in the manufacture of therapeutic proteins.

 - “…exceptionally well-defined and uniform inactivation (reaction) conditions”

 - “…ideal for evaluation of kinetics of temperature sensitive fast reactions including conditions that define virus heat inactivation”

 - “…it is possible to reduce the scale of the equipment significantly”

 - “…The whole system is controlled via a user-friendly Reaction Manager Software and Windows-driven PC.”

 - Heat inactivation

 - Therapeutic proteins